enweiner98/Spatialandtemporaleffectsofwildfire/README.md

   3. Create a species-specific autoOcc dataframe +
   4. Run spatial models, perform AIC comparison, and produce covariate plots +
   5. Run temporal models, perform AIC comparison, and produce covariate plots

+All required data files should be present in the repository.
+Make sure to run the code in autoOcc_setup.R before attempting to run code in species-specific files.